 Today, the Japanese embrace both traditional and modern aspects of tea.
 Electric fans inhibit frost and machines harvest and process crops but premium sencha tea can still be handpicked, then hand rolled for five hours.
 An abacus is used in negotiations between farmer, broker and merchant at tea auctions.
 All parties clap their hands three times when a deal is sealed.

 We relaxed in the teahouse without the ritual and pomp of a ceremony.
 No passing the same cup to your neighbour.
 (Don’t forget to wipe it first!)
 No need to comment on the exquisiteness of the ceramics.
 (Um, what to say?)
 The sugary wagashi, shaped into an autumn leaf to honour the current season, was balanced by the bitter, frothy matcha.

 Wagashi were elevated during the Edo period into poetic, edible art.
-Wagashi celebrates natural scenery, flora, fauna or special events.
+Wagashi celebrate natural scenery, flora, fauna or special events.
 For example, the moon on a lake, plum flowers, rabbits or a samurai helmut for a festival.

 Staple ingredients include adzuki beans, rice flour and sticky rice, but there are endless variations representing the seasons such as sakura (cherry blossoms) in spring, kanten jelly as cool water in summer, chestnuts in autumn and chrysanthemums in winter.